jparr721/Networking/telr/README.md

 # Telr
 python cron task to get the IP address of your tiny computer when you're hacking in the field.

+If you have access to your router's DHCP lease allocation table this isn't really needed.
+This is only for when you're, for instance, trying to initate some sort of attack on a public/private wifi network.
+You would ideally gain entrance to the network, log in with this computer, and then do some stuff.

 Commonly when I am out doing stuff I want to get the ip from my rpi3.
 This helps do that without needing a display to check manually.

 ## Compiling